eklam/War-Of-Conquest/README.md

   1. The Conqueror must loose the game AND...
   2. Control your home area and 4 more castles or strongholds by end of round 10
 - **Special:**
-Kings may become Lords by loosing it's home area for the *Conqueror*
+Kings may become Lords by loosing its home area for the *Conqueror*

 #### Lords
 - **Lords objective:**